Uncharted-Limbo-Collective/Uncharted-Limbo-Collective.github.io/README.md

 * If you don't have video, please consider making one :)
 * Thumbnails should be ideally 768 x 768 square images.
 * Please put thumbnails for experiments in the `assets/img/experiments/thumbnails/` folder, just to keep thigs clean.
+* If your video happens to be square, please set `"squareVideo": true`